thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/socket-connector/device-attribute-requests-advanced-section.md

 ]
 ```

-That means that we have to send the next message for requesting two shared attributes:
+This means that we have to send the following message to request two shared attributes:
 `atr sharedAttribute sharedAttribute1`

 ![image](/images/gateway/socket-connector/socket-subsection-attribute-request-advanced-1-ce.png)